jnozzi/cocoadev.com/markdown/BaseSixtyFour.md

  [decoded stringByAppendingString:[NSString stringWithCString:(char *)&z]]

 This line is detrimental to the performance of this method.
 Every time you call it, it copies 'decoded' plus z into a new string.
 So on the first call it copies 1 character, on the second it copies 2, on the third it copies 3, on the fourth it copies 4 ...
 It make the method run in n^2 time.
-The method will run much faster with large inputs if you put the output buffer into an General/NSMutableData - Jon H.
+The method will run much faster with large inputs if you put the output buffer into an NSMutableData - Jon H.

 ----
-I'm attempting to use the General/NSDataAdditions from Colloquy, and having some problems decoding.
+I'm attempting to use the NSDataAdditions from Colloquy, and having some problems decoding.
 To encode, I do:

 	NSData *data = [NSData dataWithContentsOfFile:filePath];
 	NSString *encodedFile = [data base64Encoding];